vdhamer/Photo-Club-Hub/.github/README.md

 </p>If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent
 content) for that photographer - one per photo club.
 This could mean that the photographer is currently a member of _two_ different clubs.
 But it could also mean that a photographer left one club and joined another club.
-Or variations of these scenarios.
+Or variations of these scenarios.</p>

 > In all cases, the `portfolio` concept groups the images both by photographer and by photo club. </p>